kubernetes-retired/kubefed/docs/userguide.md

  kubefedctl orphaning-deletion disable <federated type> <name>
  ```

+If the flag `--namespace` is additionally not specified, the federated resource will
+be searched for in the namespace according to the client kubeconfig context.
 If the sync controller for a given federated type is not able to reconcile a
 federated resource slated for deletion, a federated resource that still has the
 KubeFed finalizer will linger rather than being garbage collected.
 If